jorgepena9/fluxigut-analysis/README.md

 The notebook `code/Fluxigut_qiime2_processing.ipynb` documents the full preprocessing pipeline from raw reads to the feature table and taxonomy files in `data/sequencing/`.

-### R analysis
+## R analysis

-The Rmd `code/Fluxigut_analysis.Rmd` runs the full downstream analysis and produces all figures in the manuscript.
+`Fluxigut_analysis.Rmd` runs the full downstream analysis and produces all figures.
+The rendered version with figures is available as `Fluxigut_analysis.md`.